dfinity/motoko/design/guide.md

 ### Word types

 The types `Word8`, `Word16`, `Word32` and `Word64` represent
 fixed-width bit patterns of length *n* (8, 16, 32 and 64).
-Semanically word
+Semantically, word
 types are also arithmetic types implementing numeric wrap-around (modulo *2^n*).
 Additionally bitwise operations are available, logical *and* `(&)`,